slackhq/enzyme-to-rtl-codemod/README.md

 Due to the numerous requests from external developers we are open sourcing a version of our Slack built tool for Enzyme to RTL conversions.
 This tool is not meant to be complete and working for all use cases, but rather an effort to share our approach that can serve as a starting point to automate it for others.
 With 1.5 million Enzyme downloands from npm (as of Sep 2024), we would like to help out others to make this journey less miserable and save some time.
 And also showcase a useful and working case for LLM integration in developer work.
 We are hoping this tool is helpful for you.
 We suggest making contributions to this repo or forking it and make necessary changes.
 We will still provide limited support for reviewing work for critical bug fixes.

 # Requirements
 1. Jest: This package depends on your host project jest binary and configuration.
-See API/Usage for more info how to set it up
+See API/Usage for more info.
 2. Enzyme - this package depends on your host project Enzyme version
 3. Jscodeshift - installed as part of this package
 4. LLM support